 When is the best time to book holiday apartments in Germany?

 As Germany is such a huge country, the weather varies from region to region.
 That said, major destinations such as Berlin, Munich and Hamburg share similar climates, with temperatures in the mid-to-high 20s in the summer and hanging close to freezing, but rarely far below, in January.
 Germany is perhaps one of the best places in the world for Christmas markets, and Munich, Berlin and Cologne are particularly famous for theirs, so winter holidays are well worth the trip.
 For enjoying nature, whether in the great forests or by touring the Baltic Coast by boat, the warmer months may be preferable.

 The local currency is the euro.
 Although German is the official language, English teaching is of an extremely high standard and most staff at shops and restaurants speak it well, especially in the cities.
 Germans love their pets, and taking your dog with you is often possible.
 Finally, Germany is part of the EU, so you won’t need a visa if you're an EU citizen.

-from USD 552for 1 weekApprox.
-40 m², 2 bedrooms, 1 bathroom, pets are allowed (max.
-1), satellite TV, Wifi, dishwasher, non-smoking property, sandy beach approx. 2 km, parking area
+from USD 672for 1 weekApprox.
+80 m², 2 bedrooms, 1 bathroom, pets not allowed, satellite TV, dishwasher, non-smoking property, grass beach approx. 3 km, sea approx. 10 km